sharmamohak186-commits/StaySphere/README.md

 ## Special Thanks

-A heartfelt thank you to Shradha Khapra didi and AMAN DHATTARWAL bhaiya at #ApnaCollege for their invaluable support and collaboration.
-As mentors and teachers, your guidance has been instrumental in shaping the success of this project.
-Your dedication to fostering learning and innovation has made a lasting impact, and I'm grateful for the opportunity to learn and grow under your mentorship.
+Special thanks to my teachers and mentors for their guidance and support throughout the development of this project.
+I would also like to acknowledge the learning resources and open-source documentation that helped me understand and implement the technologies used in this application.
 ## Author

-Rakhi Singh \
+Mohak Sharma \
 Email: sharmamohak186@gmail.com \
 LinkedIn : https://www.linkedin.com/in/mohak-sharma-2a6a94407/

 ## Thank You

-Thank you for exploring Airbnb!
-Your feedback is valuable.
-If you have any suggestions or thoughts, feel free to share them with us. 😊
+Thank you for exploring this project!
+Your feedback and suggestions are always appreciated.
 ---
 ### Thanks for visit... 😊😊😊